-The "emersion" project introduces visitors to these fabulous palafitte remains located several metres underwater.
-This was made possible thanks to a spectacular underwater archaeological operation, which included a mounted travelling rail on the lakebed, hundreds of precise snapshots taken every thirty centimetres over a distance of twenty metres, and hours of work underwater.
+The palafitte site in Bevaix (Neuchâtel) is located 50 m from shore, and two metres deep.
+The Office of heritage and archæology, Neuchâtel team realized a spectacular underwater archaeological operation, which included a mounted travelling rail on the lakebed, hundreds of precise snapshots taken every thirty centimetres over a distance of twenty metres, and hours of work underwater.

 As the first Swiss museum to be awarded Minergie status, “emersion” further reinforces the Laténium’s commitment to innovation in sustainable development.
-Around 2.4 KWp are installed thanks to the 19 solar panels, integrated into the fresco photographs.
+Around 2.4 kWp are installed thanks to the 19 solar panels, integrated into the fresco photographs.
 This is equivalent to 2/3 of the energy consumed by an average household a year.
-Precisely 1/3 of the museum is illuminated via the production of this renewable energy source, including the entire Prehistoric exhibit.
+Precisely 1/3 of the museum is illuminated via the production of this renewable energy source, including the entire prehistoric exhibit.

 This remarkable technological and artistic feat would not have been possible without the active support of public-private partnerships.
 The city of Neuchâtel, positioned as a key player in photovoltaics, and the municipality of Hauterive, hosts of the museum, along with SuisseEnergie, Loterie Romande, the Laténium, Inox communications, and the CSEM as the technological partner, have all joined ranks to bring this project to life through their pivotal support, while continuing to inspire new ideas.
 The applied technology demonstrates the enormous potential for dialogue that exists between the arts, sciences, and eco-sustainability.
 As an incubator for ideas, Compáz aims to pursue the exploration of these new fields of expression in an artistic, scientific and committed way.